-Some students who consult the committee will not require a treatment contract.
+Some students who are referred to PHS will not require a treatment contract.
 In these cases, administrative reporting is unnecessary.
-In general, a student who self initiates participation in treatment and monitoring overseen by PHS will not be reported to the Associate Dean for Student Affairs.
-Such reporting will only be done if the student is not in compliance with a contract, or if the committee feels that there may be risks to patients, UMMS or to the student.
+In general, a student who self-initiates participation in treatment and monitoring overseen by PHS will not be reported to the Associate Dean for Student Affairs.
+Such reporting will only be done if the student is not in compliance with a contract, or if PHS feels that there may be risks to patients, UMMS or to the student.
 In certain circumstances, the Associate Dean for Student Affairs will have made the initial referral and will therefore be aware of the student's participation.

 Successful participation in a treatment or monitoring program by a self-referred student generally will not be reported in the Medical Student Performance Evaluation (MSPE).
 However, if the original impairment was severe enough to come to the attention of an evaluation board or to be reflected through grades or comments in the student's transcript, the program to which the student is applying will be made aware of the original problem and the student's progress.
 This may be accomplished through the Medical Student Performance Evaluation (MSPE) or through a supplemental letter.
 If the student is in compliance with a contract or has successfully completed treatment, PHS would be available to act as an advocate on that student's behalf.
+Disclosure by the student is beneficial and strongly encouraged.
+The ADSA will work with the student regarding the wording provided in the MSPE.